{{indexmenu>:computing:accounts:email}}

 * Under Condition change the first drop-down box which says **To: or Cc** to **X-Spam-Level**

-* In the text box after contains enter ****** (that is, 6 stars)
+* In the text box after contains enter ******

 * Under Action choose **Move message into** and select a folder name as the destination.